List of EastEnders characters introduced in 2010: Lily Slater

-Ricky Mitchell
+Ricky Branning

-Richard "Ricky" Mitchell is the son of Sam Mitchell (Danniella Westbrook/Kim Medcalf) and Jack Branning (Scott Maslen), born in the episode broadcast on 2 September 2010.
+Richard "Ricky" Branning (also Mitchell) is the son of Sam Mitchell (Danniella Westbrook/Kim Medcalf) and Jack Branning (Scott Maslen), born in the episode broadcast on 2 September 2010.
 Sam becomes pregnant after having an affair with Jack while in a relationship with Ricky Butcher (Sid Owen).
 The character's appearances as a baby in 2010 are uncredited.
 He returned in 2016 played by Henri Charles.
 Two years later, Ricky was recast to Frankie Day, who made his debut in the episode broadcast on 13 August 2018.

-At first, Sam, (Danniella Westbrook) wants to put Richard up for adoption but her mother Peggy (Barbara Windsor) insists she keep him, saying Richard is the only way Sam can get back with Ricky Butcher (Sid Owen), who is now remarried to Bianca Jackson (Patsy Palmer).
+At first, Sam (Danniella Westbrook), wants to put Richard up for adoption but her mother Peggy Mitchell (Barbara Windsor) insists she keep him, saying Richard is the only way Sam can get back with Ricky Butcher (Sid Owen), who is now remarried to Bianca Jackson (Patsy Palmer).
 Peggy promises to help raise Richard, but she leaves Walford, leaving Sam alone.
 Sam insists that Ricky is Richard's father but Bianca orders a paternity test to be sure.
 Sam tells them the result is positive for Ricky, but Bianca double checks and discovers it is her uncle Jack Branning (Scott Maslen), and when she confronts Sam, she reveals that her cousin and Jack's fiancée, Ronnie (Samantha Womack), pressured her into lying.
 When Sam feels that she is struggling to cope, she asks Jack and Ronnie to take Richard.
 They agree and make plans for Sam to bring Richard and his belongings over to Jack and Ronnie; Sam does not arrive, so Jack and Ronnie visit her.
 Ronnie goes in and asks Sam to think it through, as she can see that Sam is more attached to Richard than she is willing to admit.
 Ronnie offers her money to leave Walford with Richard, as when Jack finds out she is keeping Richard, he will come after her.
-Ronnie leaves alone, but Sam leaves Richard with Jack without Ronnie’s knowledge.
+Ronnie leaves alone, but Sam leaves Richard with Jack without Ronnie's knowledge.
 Later, Ronnie and Sam meet, and she gives Sam the money, telling her to take Richard back and leave.
 Sam takes Richard and emigrates to Portugal to live with her brother, Grant (Ross Kemp) in September 2010.